Armanino Blog

 There is further support for this position from the AICPA which has asked the IRS to limit examinations for taxpayers with average annual gross receipts of $25 million or less that involve issues for capitalizing costs and methods of accounting for inventory.

-What does this mean for your cannabis company?
+What does this mean for your cannabis company in terms of regulatory compliance?

 • Changing your accounting method from cash to accrual may reduce your taxable income